noi-techpark/bdp-core/README.md

 Configure any mail or name mappings inside `.mailmap`.
 See `man git shortlog` for further details.

-### I want to use dc-interface or ws-interface in my Java Maven project
+### I want to use dc-interface in my Java Maven project
 Include the following snippet in your `pom.xml` file:
 ```
 	<repositories>